-- Adhering to and reporting to the Government of Canada as represented by the Minister of Fisheries and Oceans in accordance with the Funding Agreement between the Government of Canada and the Foundation. - Ensuring appropriate systems and control processes to provide the Board and management with information about the soundness of their management decisions. - Continuously identifying principal risks to the ASCF and the Foundation and determining remedial actions that are available and appropriate to support sound, effective decisions on ASCF and Foundation policies, programs, procedures and initiatives.
+- · Adhering to and reporting to the Government of Canada as represented by the Minister of Fisheries and Oceans in accordance with the Funding Agreement between the Government of Canada and the Foundation. - Ensuring appropriate systems and control processes to provide the Board and management with information about the soundness of their management decisions. - · Continuously identifying principal risks to the ASEF and the Foundation and determining remedial actions that are available and appropriate to support sound, effective decisions on ASEF and Foundation policies, programs, procedures and initiatives. - · The on-going collection of key data from target constituents (our stakeholders and beneficiaries). - · Adhering to the ASEF investment conditions in accordance with Articles 3 and 4 of the Funding Agreement. - · Issuing an Annual Report on the Foundation's work and finances in accordance with Article 6.4 of the Funding Agreement. - · Submitting an Audit and Evaluation Strategy to the Government of Canada in accordance with Article 7 of the Funding Agreement. - · Conducting a comprehensive ASEF Program evaluation.